mistralai/client-python/README.md

 ## Run examples

-You can run the examples using `poetry run` or by entering the virtual environment using `poetry shell`.
+You can run the examples in the `examples/` directory using `poetry run` or by entering the virtual environment using `poetry shell`.

 ### Using poetry run